coq/coq/dev/doc/xml-protocol.md

 Returns the Ltac call stack.
 Each entry has a description of what was called (e.g. the tactic name) plus the absolute pathname of the file and the offset of the call therein.
 The top of stack is the first entry in the list.
+Offsets are in bytes, not counts of unicode characters.

 ```html
 <call val="Db_stack">